ronichester/SL-animals-DVS-stbp/README.md

 A script was created to slice the SL animals DVS recordings into actual samples for training, and save the slices to disk - *slice_data.py*.
 The reason for this is because the original raw dataset after download contains only 59 files (DVS recordings), and not 1121 samples.
 Each recording contains 1 individual performing the 19 gestures in sequence, so there is a need to manually cut these 19 slices from each whole recording in order to actually use the dataset.

 The core of the STBP method implementation is in *layers.py*: the base code code is from [thiswinex/STBP-simple](https://github-com.translate.goog/thiswinex/STBP-simple?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=wapp), to which I added a few fixes, changes and adaptations, inspired also by this other [STBP implementation](https://github.com/yjwu17/STBP-for-training-SpikingNN#spatio-temporal-bp-for-spiking-neural-networks).
-The main simulation parameters are in the variable *args* located in the header of *layers.py*.

 The Spiking Neural Network model is in *model.py* (SLANIMALSNet), and reproduces the architecture described in the SL-animals paper.
 The main training tools and functions used in the package are in *stbp_tools.py*.
+The customizable network and simulation parameters are in *network.yaml*; this is the place to edit parameters like 'batch size', 'data path', 'seed' and many others.

-The main program is in *sl_animals_slayer.py*, which contains right at the top main parameters that can be customized like 'batch size', 'data path', 'seed' and many others.
-This program uses the correct experimental procedure for training a network using cross validation after dividing the dataset into train, validation and test sets.
+The main program is in *sl_animals_slayer.py*, which uses the correct experimental procedure for training a network using cross validation after dividing the dataset into train, validation and test sets.
 A simpler version of the main program is in *train_test_only.py*, which is basically the same except dividing the dataset only into train and test sets, in an effort to replicate the published results.
 Apparently, the benchmark results were reported in this simpler dataset split configuration, which is not optimal.

 ## Use
 1. Clone this repository: